-The Federal Government has appointed Dr Sylvie Nantcha as a member of a technical commission to study the “causes of flight”.
+The Federal Government has appointed Dr Sylvie Nantcha as a member of a technical commission on migration.

-The task of the 24-member commission is to identify “the root causes of flight and irregular migration” and it has until the end of next year to make concrete recommendations for action on how to tackle the causes of flight.
+The task of the 24-member commission is to identify “the root causes of flight and irregular migration” and it has until the end of next year to make concrete recommendations for action on how to tackle the issues.

 Flight and migration are among the biggest challenges of our time, Ms Nantcha, a member of the CDU and chairman of The African Network of Germany (TANG), said after the announcement of her appointment.